AdaCore/aws/readme.txt

    - Reorganize the demo sources.
 It is now easier to build/run each demo independently.
 It is also easier to know which sources are part of a given demo.

+   - Remove OpenSSL DLL for Windows platform.
+It is better to used the latest ones which gets security update and there is now easy to install OpenSSL binary distributions for Windows.

 Non upward compatible changes